Consolata-max/Secret-Sentiment-Analysis-/README.md

-# Secret Sentiment Analysis of the glassdoor job reviews dataset.
+# Sentiment Analysis of the glassdoor job reviews dataset.

 Most of my peers spend hours sifting through endless job postings and feeling like they're sending your resume into a black hole.
 As part of my KaggleX BIPOC mentorship program, I decided to do a sentiment analysis which is a part of Natural Language Processing techniques that aid in extracting emotions related to some raw texts.